Gothic metal: The Peaceville Three

 As a musical style, gothic metal "truly began in the early 1990s in the north of England" with the three bands Paradise Lost, My Dying Bride and Anathema representing "the core of the movement".
-They are also recognized as three of the major bands that pioneered the death/doom subgenre, showing why gothic metal originated from death/doom.
+They are also recognised as three of the major bands that pioneered the death/doom subgenre, showing why gothic metal originated from death/doom.
 All three bands were signed to Peaceville Records during the early 1990s and have since been known as the "Peaceville Three".
 They had roots in "frenetically abrasive death metal, but they were also influenced by what Paradise Lost vocalist, Nick Holmes, described as the 'really bleak, dark sound' of Dead Can Dance".

-Paradise Lost was the first to form in 1988 in Halifax, England.
+Paradise Lost were the first to form in 1988 in Halifax, England.
 Their debut album Lost Paradise was released in 1990 and "helped define the rules of doom/death metal: grinding, de-tuned anthems of woe topped with death metal-style guttural vocals" while demonstrating that the band was "already reaching for realms unknown to their then-amateurish abilities and latent promise".
 The band was "evolving at a fast clip" and in the following year, their second "aptly titled album" Gothic came as "something of a departure for the band's earliest fans".
 With a "less deliberate, more energetic arrangements", the album featured a "slightly cleaner approach to guitar crunch" and "cautious use of keyboards and even female vocals, which together added atmospheric nuances to the group's ultra-depressive power chords".
 Gothic was a chart success across Europe, particularly in Germany, and has since been acclaimed as "one of the most influential albums" in heavy metal music for creating the gothic metal genre.
-Their 1992 album Shades of God continued the transition while the follow-up 1993 album Icon represented "a turning point" for the band with the experimental use of synthesized strings, timpani, piano and angelic female vocals.
+Their 1992 album Shades of God continued the transition while the follow-up 1993 album Icon represented "a turning point" for the band with the experimental use of synthesised strings, timpani, piano and angelic female vocals.
 By the time of 1995's Draconian Times album, Paradise Lost's music firmly stood "between stark, oppressive goth rock and crunching heavy metal".
 With these five albums, the band had created "a bold collection of songs that sounded like Black-era Metallica played by a group who loved the Sisters of Mercy".
-They have since been recognized as the band that "originally laid the gothic seed that other bands have been nicking and reaping in recent years".
+They have since been recognised as the band that "originally laid the gothic seed that other bands have been nicking and reaping in recent years".